anikettrivedi/java-snippets/whiteboard/interview/java_02_java_multithreading.md

 ### Locks in Java

-1 - Fine Grained vs Coarse Grained Locking?
+1 - Synchronized vs Lock

-2 - Synchronized keyword?
+2 - Fine Grained vs Coarse Grained Locking

 3 - What is meant by a Reentrant Lock?